 - Sanding Sponge

-- Start by cutting your lumber to size.
+- Start by cutting your lumber to size according to the above measurements.

-Dry fit the boards for your vinyl storage rack to make sure they are even and square.
-You could use a miter box but a miter saw is so much faster.
+- Dry fit the boards for the vinyl storage rack to make sure they’re even and square.

-- Use the Pocket Hole Jig to drill holes (3/4″ thick receiving board) into the back sides of the Cross Support pieces.
+- Use the Pocket Hole Jig to drill holes into the back sides of the Cross Support pieces.
 My piece was 3″ wide so I drilled two pocket holes, yours might only need one hole.

 Paint your pieces, if desired and let them dry fully.